FasterXML/jackson/README.md

 ### Community support

-Jackson components are supported by the Jackson community: see "Participation, Contributing" below for details.
+Jackson components are supported by the Jackson community through mailing lists, Gitter forum, Github issues.
+See [Participation, Contributing](#participation-contributing) for full details.

-### Commercial support
+### Enterprise support

-In addition to free (for all) community support, starting with version 2.10 [Tidelift](https://tidelift.com) subscriptions are also available for (most) Jackson components: links are added to relevant Github repos for easy discovery.
+In addition to free (for all) community support, enterprise support—starting with version 2.10—is available as part of the [Tidelift Subscription](https://tidelift.com?utm_source=maven-com-fasterxml-jackson-core-jackson-core&utm_medium=referral&utm_campaign=enterprise&utm_term=repo) for (most) Jackson components.
-Tidelift also has tools to find relevant components in your deployments.

-The most commonly subscribed component is [jackson-databind](../../../jackson-databind), and Tidelift subscription for it can be found [here](https://tidelift.com/subscription/pkg/maven-com-fasterxml-jackson-core-jackson-databind?utm_source=maven-com-fasterxml-jackson-core-jackson-databind&utm_medium=referral&utm_campaign=readme)
+The maintainers of `Jackson` and thousands of other packages are working with Tidelift to deliver commercial support and maintenance for the open source dependencies you use to build your applications.
+Save time, reduce risk, and improve code health, while paying the maintainers of the exact dependencies you use.
+[Learn more.](https://tidelift.com/subscription/pkg/maven-com-fasterxml-jackson-core-jackson-core?utm_source=maven-com-fasterxml-jackson-core-jackson-core&utm_medium=referral&utm_campaign=enterprise&utm_term=repo)

 ## Participation, Contributing